aerospike/aerospike-admin/README.md

 # Aerospike Admin
 ## Description
-Aerospike Admin provides and interface for Aerospike users to view the current stat of their Aerospike Cluster.
-Start the tool with *python asadmin.py* and run the *help* command to get started.
+Aerospike Admin provides an interface for Aerospike users to view the stat of their Aerospike Cluster by fetching information from running cluster (Cluster mode) or logs (Log-analyser mode).
+Start the tool with *asadm* and run the *help* command to get started.

 ## Installing Aerospike Admin
 ```